Join Our Mailing List

 - Tie ideas together

-- Use facts and figures to punch your points, not put people to sleep
+- Use facts and figures and examples to support your points

 - Leave them talking – generate a buzz after the speech is over